kasir-barati/react/.github/docs/hooks.md

 - Hooks are special functions that let your components use React features.
 - We have two kind of component: stateful, and stateless.
 - React components should be as much as possible stateless.
-- Can be used only inside functional components.
+- By convention any function starting with `use`.
-- They should be called at the top level of your component.
+- They should be called at the **top level of your component**.
   - Hooks **CAN NOT** be called conditionally (`if (whatever) { useState() }` :x:).
   - You want to use `useState` in a condition or a loop, extract it into a new component.